Go, Boy Go

-"Go, Boy Go" is a song written by Floyd Wilson, performed by Carl Smith, and released on the Columbia label (catalog no. 21226).
+"Go, Boy Go" is a rockabilly song written by Floyd Wilson, performed by Carl Smith, and released on the Columbia label (catalog no. 21226).
 In August 1954, it peaked at No. 4 on the Billboard country and western chart.
 It was also ranked No. 29 on Billboards 1954 year-end country and western retail chart.
+The "B" side to the original record was "If You Saw Her Through My Eyes (You'd See Her Differently)."

+The song's lyrics are an attempt to teach the "tricks of the trade" to a boy.
+The singer advises the boy to hug her tight and whisper in her ear, "you're the one I love best."
+And when the time is right, he cautions the boy not to lose her by being "too slow."
+When she sends the signal, "go boy go."

+The song was later included on various Carl Smith compilations, including "Carl Smith's Best" (1964) and "The Essential Carl Smith" (1991).